 The guarantee on your conservatory will be provided by your installation company and so the length of the guarantee varies from company to company.
 It is important to ensure that you have an insurance backed guarantee too - this will protect you in the event of having a problem with your conservatory and your installer having ceased trading.

-It is difficult to say whether a conservatory is cheaper than an extension as there are many options for both an extension and a conservatory.
-For instance you may choose an extension with a small lantern roof, or a conservatory with a solid tiled roof and the price could be very similar.
+It is difficult to say whether a conservatory is cheaper than a glazed extension as there are many options for both an extension and a conservatory.
+For instance, you may choose an extension with a small lantern roof or a conservatory with a solid tiled roof, and the price could be very similar.

 Yes you can put a kitchen into a conservatory but you would need to mention this to your installer during the design process to ensure that adequate ventilation is included in the design.
 This is to allow any moisture vapour from cooking to escape to the outdoors and ensure that condensation does not occur.

 Yes you can remove the doors between your home and your conservatory but doing this means that you will need Building Regulation approval.